andreaslordos/turing-machine-emulator/README.md

 # What is a Turing Machine?
 A Turing Machine is a theoritical computer devised by Alan Turing in the 1930s.
 It uses an infinitely long 'tape' which is split up into an infinite number of cells as it's memory.
 The cells contain either 1s or 0s.
 There is a "head" which can change its position to read any cell to find out what it contains, and write over a cell to change what it contains.
 The Turing Machine has different "states", which change depending on what is read.

+A language or instruction set is said to be Turing Complete when it can simulate a Turing Machine.

+Watch [this](https://www.youtube.com/watch?v=dNRDvLACg5Q) video to find out more about Turing Machines.

 # Example Code

 > / * STARTING_POSITION = 4